 Practicing as a dispensing optician without an active license is illegal in every state.
 Typical penalties include civil fines, forfeited income, and in some states criminal charges on repeat offenses.

-Practicing as a dispensing optician without a valid license violates state law.
+Practicing as a dispensing optician without an active license violates state law across the country.
 Penalties vary by jurisdiction but commonly include civil fines and forfeiture of any income earned through unlicensed work.
-Repeat offenders may face criminal charges in certain states.
-Each state enforces these requirements independently, so consequences depend on local regulations.
+States may also impose criminal sentences for repeat violations.
+The specific consequences depend on local regulations and the circumstances of the offense.

 Employment change 2024 to 2034.

-You'll follow a consistent pathway across most states.
-Start with accredited education, then pass either a national or state exam.
-Next comes supervised experience under an existing licensee.
-You'll need to clear a background check before approval.
-After you're licensed, plan on continuing education hours between renewals.
-The exact requirements differ: some states demand fewer education hours, others require a degree or longer apprenticeships.
-Check your specific state's rules to confirm minimums.
+You'll follow a standard path in most states.
+Start with accredited education, then pass a national or state exam.
+Next comes supervised experience under a licensed professional.
+You'll also need a background check before licensure.
+Once licensed, you must complete continuing education credits between renewals.
+The specific requirements differ by state: education hours, degree types, and experience lengths all vary.
+Check your state's board for exact numbers.

 National annual wage by percentile.